sharlagelfand/ggkeyboard/README.md

 <img src="man/figures/README-mac-1.png" width="100%" />

-You can use an ISO layout by changing `layout` to “iso”:
+You can use an ISO layout by changing `layout` to “iso”, for any of the given keyboards:

 ``` r
 ggkeyboard(tkl, layout = "iso")